ruixingw/parmhess/tsubasa.rst

 - Read all outputs and generate the MM input file (readmol2).

 Normally, just running these steps in sequence should work.
-However, if the system is large or complicated, it is recommended to do QM optimization by hand.
-The QM results can be provided to **Tsubasa** to do the following steps.
-If provided :code:`XXX.gau`, these QM files should be named as :code:`optXXX.ext`, :code:`freqXXX.ext`, :code:`respXXX.ext`, where the extension :code:`ext` are :code:`.com, .log, .chk, .fchk` for Gaussian input, output, checkpoint file and formatted checkpoint file, respectively. **Note that the provided files must be named exactly same as those of Tsubasa generated files.**
+However, if the system is large or complicated, it is recommended to do QM calculations by hand, and the output can be provided to **Tsubasa** to do the following steps.

+If provided :code:`XXX.gau` as INPUTGEOM, the files for these QM calculations will be named as :code:`optXXX`, :code:`freqXXX`, :code:`respXXX`, and the extensions are :code:`.com, .log, .chk, .fchk` for Gaussian input, output, checkpoint file and formatted checkpoint file, respectively. **Note if you provide QM files by hand, the provided files must be named exactly following this rule.**

 The provided files can be used by the following arguments:

 4. :code:`--startfrom {freq,resp,antechamber,readmol2}`  (choose one from the list)

-   Read the existing files and start from the specified step.
+   Read the existing files and start from the requested step.
 If not specified, the program starts from the beginning (opt).

 5. :code:`--stopafter {opt,freq,resp,antechamber}`  (choose one from the list)

-   Stop after the specified step.
+   Stop after the requested step.
 If not specified, the program ends as normal.